 We need volunteers to count these crabs as they come onto beaches to spawn during the new and full moons of April, May, and June at high tide.
 Volunteers head to the beach to search for mating pairs, tracks, and nests formed by these ancient marine animals.
 The data collected during these surveys is submitted to the Division of Marine Fisheries, which uses the data to determine best conservation and management practices for horseshoe crabs and the horseshoe crab fishery.

-Our Coastal Waterbird Program is looking for volunteer shorebird monitors!
+We're looking for volunteer shorebird monitors!
 If you have a few hours a week, you can help us protect and monitor threatened shorebirds such as Piping Plovers, terns, and American Oystercatchers.
 You'll learn about the seasonal birds that call our beaches home while contributing to one of our important citizen science programs.
 Training and equipment are provided.